aleostudio/ai-agent/README.md

 # Simple AI agent to chat with a LLM

-This agent will interact with an existing **Ollama** instance as a chatbot.
+This agent will interact with an existing Ollama instance or other AI providers as a chatbot.

 ## Configuration